Multiple files

 ## Creating a file

-To create a file within your UbiFunction's root directory, click the **+** icon in the files pane and then select **New file.** Write a name.
-After doing so, a new file will be added to your UbiFunction:
+To create a file in your UbiFunction root directory, click the **+** icon in the files pane, then select **New file**.
+Enter a name.
+The new file is added to your UbiFunction:

 ## Creating a folder

-Folders help you organize and separate each module more effectively.
-To create a folder, click the **+** icon in the files pane and then select **New folder.** Write a name.
-After doing so, a new folder will be added to your UbiFunction:
+Folders help you organize modules more effectively.
+To create a folder, click the **+** icon in the files pane, then select **New folder**.
+Enter a name.
+The new folder is added to your UbiFunction:

 ### Creating files or folders within a folder

-To create a file or folder, hover over an existing folder, click the three-dot menu, and select **New File** or **New Folder**.&#x20;
+To create a file or folder inside an existing folder, hover over the folder, click the three-dot menu, and select **New file** or **New folder**.

 {% tabs %}